 April 20, 2023: A judge ordered that Ghannouchi be placed in jail ahead of his trial.
 The decision was reportedly made after eight hours of investigation.
 "It was a ready decision to imprison Ghannouchi only because of Ghannouchi’s expression of his opinion," said Ghannouchi's lawyer.
 Ennahda said that the move was politically motivated in a statement posted to its Facebook site.

 May 15, 2023: A judge sentenced in absentia Ghannouchi to one-year in prison and fined him for remarks he made at a funeral in February 2022.
 In a eulogy, Ghannouchi lauded the deceased, a member of Ennahda, for not fearing “a ruler or tyrant.”

 Sept.
 5-6, 2023: Tunisian authorities detained Ennahda’s interim President Mondher Ounissi and Abdelkarim Harouni, the Shura council head on September 5.
 The next day, they questioned former Ennahda official and Prime Minister Hamadi Jebali about “appointments and missions during his tenure” from 2011-2013, according to media.
 Ennahda condemned the “malevolent campaign” meant to “[hurt] the Islamist movement and its leaders.”

 Aaron Boehm, a research assistant at the Wilson Center, compiled this report.

 About the Author

-Aaron Boehm is a research assistant with the Woodrow Wilson Center.
-He is a master’s student at Harvard University, studying Middle Eastern Studies with a focus on North Africa.
-He is also currently an associate editor with Harvard’s Journal of Middle Eastern Policy and Politics.
+Aaron Boehm was a research assistant with the Woodrow Wilson Center in 2022.
+At the time, he was a master’s student at Harvard University, studying Middle Eastern Studies with a focus on North Africa.
+He was an associate editor with Harvard’s Journal of Middle Eastern Policy and Politics.
 Aaron received his BA in Arabic and history from the University of Edinburgh in 2021.